-Khedrubje Geleg Palzang [1385-1438] (mkhas grub rje dge legs dpal bzang) was born in Tsang in 1385.
+Khedrubje Geleg Palzang [1385-1438.
+TBRC P55] (mkhas grub rje dge legs dpal bzang) was born in Tsang in 1385.
 His father, Gunga Tashi Palzang (kun dga' bkra shis dpal bzang), was a member of the Se clan, said to have originated in Khotan, and his mother was Budren Gyalmo (bu 'dren rgyal mo).

 His name Geleg Palzang was given to him as a child when he took novice ordination at the age of seven from Khenchen Sengge Gyalsten (mkhen chen seng ge rgyal mtshan, d.u.).
 From the age of sixteen he studied at the Sakya monastery of Ngamring Chode (ngam ring chos sde), training with Bodong Panchen Jigdrel Chogle Namgyal (bo dong paN chen 'jigs bral phyogs las rnam rgyal, 1376-1451), the founder of the Bodong tradition, who taught him logic and philosophy.

 When Geleg Palzang was twenty-one he studied with Rendawa Shonu Lodro (red mda' ba gzhon nu blo gros, 1349-1412), with whom he took full ordination.
 He studied Dharmakirti's Pramanavartika, Abhidharma, and the Five Books of Maitreya, Nagarjuna's works on Madhamaka, and the Vinaya.